 This post may contain affiliate links.
 I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
 (Full disclosure)

 Cold weather has never been my friend.
 We’re into February, and all I can think about is counting down the days until summer produce and sandals.
-I can’t exactly escape the cold living in Minnesota, so if it has to happen, bring on the low carb comfort food.
+I can’t exactly escape the cold living in Minnesota, though.
+If it has to happen, bring on the low carb comfort food.
 It’s like an obsession every year.
-In addition to the classic soups and casseroles, a low carb meatloaf recipe definitely makes the list.
+In addition to the classic soups and casseroles, a keto low carb meatloaf recipe definitely makes the list.

 Besides, my family presents their own set of challenges.
 My toddler is going through a “no phase”.
 The answer to every question under the sun is “no”.
 Food is certainly no exception.
 I wonder how long this is supposed to last?

 Meanwhile, my husband is one of those people that sees food as sustenance over enjoyment.
 Me… I love food just because I love food!
 As for him, sometimes I think he eats because he has to, not because he wants to.
 (Can you see me shaking my head right now?)

 Still, if you ask my husband what his favorite foods are, he’ll throw out comfort foods like pizza and, maybe a bit surprisingly, meatloaf.
 As for my daughter, she gobbled up a big plate of this keto meatloaf without protest.
 I’ll take it, even if it was between “no” exclamations!

 Since this low carb meatloaf recipe is one of our family favorites, I figured I had to share it for all the rest of you hearty food lovers.
 For all those “meat and potatoes” guys and gals, this dish is where it’s at.
 It makes such a satisfying dinner on a cold day!